redox-os/orbtk/README.md

 ### Widget Templates

-Each widget must implement the [Template trait](https://github.com/redox-os/orbtk/blob/develop/crates/api/src/widget/template.rs).
+Each widget has to implement the [Template trait](https://github.com/redox-os/orbtk/blob/develop/crates/api/src/widget/template.rs).
 A template is used to define the default property values of a widget and to define its structure.
 A
 Button e.g. consists of a `Container` widget, a `StackPanel` widget and a `TextBlock` widget.

 Base usage of the Template trait: